Pug234/btb.py/README.md

   #citifications
 ```

 Great, that all worked!
 For information on what you can do with this library look though the rest of the documentations.
-For more examples of using this library check out [Examples](https://github.com/Pug234/btb.py/tree/main/examples)
+For more examples of using this library check out [Examples](https://github.com/Pug234/btb.py/tree/main/examples) vist the rest of the [documentation](https://github.com/Pug234/btb.py/blob/main/docs/documentaion.md)